 Violence from drug cartels is a major problem in Mexico.
 Do not travel out alone after dark, especially in heavily populated urban areas.
 Always be alert, and look out for strange behavior.
 Keep track of your belongings, as pick-pocketing and other forms of petty theft are common.
 There have been instances of kidnappings by cartels in various parts of the country.

 Possession of small amounts of narcotics is legal in Mexico, but it is best to avoid using drugs at all.
-The legal system is much harsher than in Canada.
+The legal system is much harsher than in the United States.
 Consult with locals to find out where it is safe to travel without a guide, and what areas to avoid after the sun sets.
 They will be able to provide the most accurate information.

 When swimming on the beach, look out for riptides.
 They can be difficult to detect but very strong.
 Be sure to use sunscreen, and be aware of jellyfish.